Purpose and scope

-Follow hand hygiene and respiratory hygiene advice in the National Infection Prevention and Control Manual (NIPCM).
+Follow hand and respiratory hygiene advice in the National Infection Prevention and Control Manual (NIPCM).

 Ensure that workplaces and work areas are cleaned regularly.

-Follow the advice on safe management of the care environment in the NIPCM community IPC COVID-19 pandemic appendix.
+Follow the advice on safe management of the care environment in the National Infection Prevention and Control Manual (NIPCM).

 Further advice is available on NHS inform's COVID-19 general advice pages.

-Good ventilation in indoor spaces can reduce the risk of SARS-CoV-2 transmission.
+Good ventilation in indoor spaces can reduce the transmission risk of SARS-CoV-2 and other respiratory infections.